Do you want to live in harmony with the earth, maintaining your health with all the resources the earth makes available?

 "I have been learning with my mind for years, now it is time to learn more through my body.
 What a joy to find this stepping stone on the path to who knows where!"

-If you want to know more about how you will use the course, the time and dedication required, and other practical questions about using this course, have a look at the PDF download 'How to Use this Course', linked above.
+If you want to know more about how you will use the course, the time and dedication required, and other practical questions about using this course, have a look at the PDF download 'How to Use this Course', linked below.
 If you have further questions, please email me.

 Traditional Asian Medicine and Ki versus a Western View of Medicine